Tom Smallwood: Continuing in the PBA

 On February 6, 2021, Smallwood won the Central Region qualifier for the PBA Players Championship, earning a spot in the February 21 final round, which offered a PBA record-tying $250,000 first prize.
 Smallwood qualified as the #4 seed in the finals and, in the first match, beat Anthony Simonsen 278–225 to advance and bowl against third-seeded Dick Allen.
 Prior to Smallwood's seventh frame in this match, Allen knocked over his water bottle, some thought intentionally, spilling water on the floor.
 This caused a lengthy delay.
 After this, Smallwood did not perform as well, which some attributed to the delay, but he still had a chance to shut out Allen in the ninth and tenth frames.
 However, Smallwood rolled an errant ninth frame shot that ultimately cost him the match.
 Smallwood himself later said the ball landed on the thumb hole, causing it to project several boards to the right, and placed no blame on Allen or the delay.
 After Smallwood failed to make the ninth frame spare and then threw a split in the tenth frame, Dick Allen won 216–195.
 Smallwood won $60,000 for finishing fourth in the tournament.

 On the first day of qualifying for the 2021 PBA Tournament of Champions on February 23, Smallwood toppled 3,153 pins (262.75 average) to set the all-time PBA record for a 12-game block.
 However, by the end of the week, Tom just missed making the televised finals, losing a roll-off to François Lavoie for the fifth and final seed to finish the tournament in sixth place.

 Smallwood's 2021 Players Championship earnings pushed him over the $700,000 mark in career PBA earnings.
 He also has five PBA Regional Tour titles, and has rolled eleven perfect 300 games in PBA competition.

+In January 2024, Smallwood qualified as the top seed at the PBA Players Championship, but had to settle for his third runner-up finish in a major, falling to Bill O'Neill in the championship match.

+In May, 2024, Smallwood faced Andrew Anderson in game 4 of the play-in round of the PBA Tour playoffs and shot a 298, two pins short of a perfect game, and sending him into the PBA Tour Playoffs as the #12 seed.

+For the 2024 season, Smallwood finished 12th in Tour points and cashed $102,175.

 Personal life

 Tom Smallwood was born to Dennie and Sharon.
 His father worked at General Motors, primarily at a Flint Chevrolet plant manufacturing V6 engines.
-Smallwood is married to Jennifer "Jen" (De Veaux).
+Smallwood is married to Jennifer "Jen" (née De Veaux).
 The couple has a daughter, Hannah Rose, and a son, Brady.
 Tom is a native of Flushing, Michigan.

 In 2020, Smallwood became a pro staff member for MOTIV Bowling and later that year was named a MOTIV brand ambassador.
 Prior to 2020, he was sponsored by Radical Bowling.